Cosmological Study in Myrzakulov $F(R, T)$ Quasi-dilaton Massive Gravity: Cosmological Data

+During this stage, we utilized the Pantheon supernovae I-a data, encompassing 1048 SNe I-a events sourced from various SN I-a samples \cite{Pan-STARRS1:2017jku}.
+To determine the distributions of the parameters, we employed the standard Bayesian technique, specifically utilizing the MCMC method.
+The resulting best-fit parameters are as follows:

-Our results provide strong evidence in favor of the $F(R, T)$ quasi-dilaton massive gravity theory as a viable explanation for the accelerated expansion of the Universe.
+Our results provide strong evidence in favor of the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory as a viable explanation for the accelerated expansion of the Universe.
 In fact, these results exhibit good agreement between the theoretical predictions and observational data.
-These findings lend support to the idea that the $F(R, T)$ quasi-dilaton massive gravity theory can successfully describe late-time cosmic acceleration.
+These findings lend support to the idea that the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory can successfully describe late-time cosmic acceleration.

+The variation in the best-fit values of the parameters $\mathcal{M}$ and $\mathcal{D}$ arising from the Union2 I-a and Pantheon data sets can be attributed to a multitude of factors, offering a nuanced insight into the complexities of cosmological analysis.
+Firstly, the sheer volume and diversity of the Pantheon data set, boasting 1048 SNe I-a events, surpasses that of Union2 with its 557 data points.
+This increased size enhances the robustness of parameter constraints and can subtly shift the best-fit values.
+Moreover, the Pantheon data set's broader range of SNe I-a samples contributes to the divergence in results.

+The quality and precision of the data also play a pivotal role.
+The Pantheon data set is distinguished by its advanced data reduction techniques and meticulous calibration, enhancing the accuracy of the results.
+Differences in systematic and statistical uncertainties between the two data sets further influence the inferred parameter values.

+Methodological disparities also come into play.
+The Pantheon analysis employs the MCMC method within a Bayesian framework, offering a more exhaustive exploration of the parameter space, whereas a simpler $X^{2}$ minimization approach is used for Union2.
+This distinction can lead to variations in the results.

+Additionally, the inherent assumptions and complexities of the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory itself influence the outcome.
+The choice of priors, initial conditions, and specific model variants can sway the inferred parameter values, with different data sets favoring distinct regions of the parameter space.

+Lastly, we must consider the role of statistical fluctuations.
+Given the intricate nature of cosmological data and the presence of inherent uncertainties, it is natural for variations to arise between different data sets.
+The specific treatment of nuisance parameters and outliers can further accentuate these fluctuations.

+Therefore, the disparity in the best-fit values of $\mathcal{M}$ and $\mathcal{D}$ stems from a combination of factors, encompassing data set size and diversity, data quality, methodological nuances, model assumptions, and the inherent statistical fluctuations inherent to cosmological investigations.
+The enhanced volume and improved data reduction techniques of the Pantheon data set are particularly influential in shaping the observed differences in parameter values.

 The derived values of the model parameters and the Hubble constant provide further credence to this theory.
 Future investigations involving larger and more diverse datasets will help to reinforce or challenge these conclusions, ultimately contributing to a deeper understanding of the fundamental laws governing the behavior of the Universe.